 The Qatar Stock Exchange on Thursday snapped four days of a bullish run and its key index lost about 1%, mainly dragged by industrials and real estate equities.

 An across-the-board selling, particularly in the industrials, on Monday dragged the Qatar Stock Exchange more than 274 points for the sixth straight session and its key barometer stood a little above 9,200 points.

 Increased selling pressure from domestic funds on Thursday extended the bearish run on the Qatar Stock Exchange for the second straight session.

-The Qatar Stock Exchange was on Monday swayed by selling pressure in six of the seven sectors but overall it settled marginally lower.
+The Qatar Stock Exchange on Sunday witnessed five of the seven sectors reel under selling pressure, but overall it settled marginally higher.